 Like their humans, dogs can be allergic to pretty much anything.
 If your pooch has never eaten a strawberry before, start slow.
 Feed them one or two, then wait 10-15 minutes.
 If you notice any swelling, or if your dog starts coughing or sneezing, then they're probably allergic.
 Other symptoms include difficulty breathing, hives, vomiting, and diarrhoea.

 Preparing the strawberries for your dog

 Strawberries are small and soft, meaning there's little risk of choking on them.
 Still, it's a good idea to cut them into small pieces or mash them up.
 This makes them even easier to eat.
 You can put a few in your dog's bowl, mix them in with their food, or dish them out as little doggy treats to reward good behaviour.
 During the summer, when it's particularly hot, you can pop strawberries into the freezer and feed the resulting frozen strawberries to your dog as a refreshing treat.
 You could even mix them with some yogurt and make it into a doggy fro-yo!
 Whatever you do, opt for fresh, organic strawberries that haven't been treated with preservatives or pesticides.
 And always give them a quick wash before serving.

 What other types of fruit can my dog eat?

-Strawberries aren't the only fruit suitable for dogs.
+Strawberries aren't the only fresh fruit suitable for dogs.
 They can also eat: